 Although it does take place within the long continuity of DC's New 52-inspired animated universe, Justice League Dark is also a film which easily stands on its own.
 It is a film which serves as a very entertaining, if occasionally very violent, introduction to the magical side of the DC universe, and the strange cast of characters who lurk there.

 Suicide Squad: Hell to Pay

 When Task Force X, more commonly known as the Suicide Squad, are sent on a new mission by Amanda Waller, they find themselves attempting to track down a magical artefact believed to possess the ability to let a doomed soul avoid an eternity in Hell.
-Amanda Waller wants to artefact for herself, but the Suicide Squad soon learn that they aren't the only group of morally questionable individuals determined to get their hands on it.
+Amanda Waller wants the artefact for herself, but the Suicide Squad soon learn that they aren't the only group of morally questionable individuals determined to get their hands on it.